We were a handful of unarmed people facing a mighty state in possession of the most horrendous oppression machinery in the entire world.

 Strictly speaking, we are on the legal side, and our authorities are violating the law.
 We exploited this point as far as we could, appealing constantly to the law and opposing those who violate it.
 This kind of a positive stand helped us to create a broad movement in the country.

-On who helped the Soviet dissident movement in the West and who Didn't
+On who helped the Soviet dissident movement in the West

 The best representatives of the English intelligentsia.
 There was Tom Stoppard, there was Iris Murdock, there was Vanessa Redgrave, there was Yehudi Menuhin.
 That is, people of all professions within the intelligentsia -- outstanding people -- have understood that they had to participate in this.